Fish extender hanging on a Disney cruise stateroom door

 The tradition works like this: before your sailing, you find or create a Fish Extender Group for your specific cruise date and ship.
 Groups form on Facebook in Disney Cruise fan communities — you search for something like "Disney Fantasy March 2026 FEX group" and you will find one.
 Once you join, you get a list of cabins participating.
 During the cruise, you visit each cabin on the list and drop a small gift into each pocket.
 They come to your cabin and do the same.

 Groups vary in size.
 Some are 10 cabins, some are 40.
 Bigger groups mean more gifts coming in, but also more gifts going out.
 For a first sailing I would recommend a smaller group so you are not packaging 200 individual gifts the night before you leave.
-The gifts do not need to be elaborate — most people aim for things that are $1 to $3 per person.
+The gifts do not need to be elaborate.
+Community norms put the typical range at $3 to $8 per person, though the actual number is always set by your specific group coordinator.
+Ask before you start buying.
 The surprise and the thoughtfulness are the point, not the dollar amount.

 Buy a Fish Extender